Grace Pilot Project in Columbia

 -

-By “pilot plant,” we simply mean a testing space for our new technology.
+By “pilot plant,” we simply mean a research unit or testing space for our new technology.
 After we study a new innovation in a laboratory setting, our next step is to set up a small-scale model of the process to perform controlled tests and validations.
-It is not a manufacturing facility.
+It is not a manufacturing facility, nor does it have the ability to be converted into one.

 -